PoYaSharonLin/EEGClassification/README.md

 Each EEG device capture the signals via different sensors, located in these areas of the brain.
 We used EPOC with 14 channels, as described in the following figure, marked with blue colour.

+The below signals.PNG is the updated version run with the new EEGClassification.ipynb.

 ![alt text](https://github.com/NitzanShitrit/EEGClassification/blob/main/images/brain.PNG)
 ![alt text](https://github.com/NitzanShitrit/EEGClassification/blob/main/images/signals.PNG)